 While playing Powerball is easy, there are a few rules to the game that you need to keep in mind.

 - Powerball prizes must be claimed in the state where the tickets were purchased.
 For example, if you bought your Powerball ticket in Florida while on vacation, and only found out that you won the jackpot when you returned home to New Hampshire, you would need to return to Florida to claim the prize.
-If you used a concierge service and win a large prize, you would need to visit the state in which the Powerball ticket was bought on your behalf.

 - If you win the Powerball jackpot, you will need to decide whether to take the cash as a lump sum, which is usually less than the advertised jackpot, or receive yearly annuity payments that will give you more money in the long run, but in gradual amounts.
 Visit the Cash vs Annuity page to learn more.

 - Powerball tickets expire if they are not claimed within a certain period of time after the drawing.
 This varies by state; for example, in Iowa players have 365 days from the date of the drawing to claim a prize, but in Missouri players have just 180 days.
 You should check the rules of your local state lottery to find out how much time you have to claim a prize.
-Of course, you can always check your Powerball numbers online to ensure that you never miss out on news of a big win!
+Of course, you can always check your Powerball numbers online using the Number Checker to ensure that you never miss out on news of a big win!